candytale55/web-dev-fundamentals-archive/README.md

 The purpose of the project is just personal learning.

 ## Description
 A simple static webpage done using Sass for a music band.
+Refactor CSS to SCSS

 #### To Do's
 * It would be a good idea to add hover effects and change the awful colors.
 The project was done as intended but it kinda sucks.